Mach1Studios/m1-research-blog/content/glossary/existing-formats.md

 ##### Type: Object Audio

-Dolby Atmos is a proprietary production software suite that follows the [[2.
-Object-based]] method of creating spatial audio ideal for a Dolby Atmos speaker configuration, but due to its object-based approach is configuration agnostic.
+Dolby Atmos is a proprietary production software suite that follows the [Object-Based](../mixing-terms#object-based) method of creating spatial audio ideal for a Dolby Atmos speaker configuration, but due to its object-based approach is configuration agnostic.
 One of the distinguishing factors when compared to other surround sound formats is its use of height information.
 Like ADM, Dolby Atmos does not store its information in channels.
 It is rendered in real-time using metadata containing X, Y, and Z information.

-For more information on Dolby Atmos, refer to [[2.
-Object-based]]
+For more information on Dolby Atmos, refer to [Object-Based](../mixing-terms#object-based)

 ---